Top-5-tips-to-score-band-8-in-IELTS-speaking

 #5 – Look and feel good

-Last but not least, don’t put your arms down and look undeniably confident.
+Last, don’t put your arms down and look undeniably confident.
 Half of the battle is already won with a confident pose and tone.

-Speak like a pro and ace the IELTS Speaking section
+Speak like a pro and ace the IELTS Speaking section.

 Attempting IELTS Speaking is no less than a nerve-wracking experience for a non-native speaker.
-But, you can make it through it if you use IELTS practice tests from a trusted source, learn the art of time management, and talk sensibly.
+But you can make it through it if you use IELTS practice tests from a trusted source, learn the art of time management, and talk sensibly.
 With these tips, no one can stop you from being a pro speaker that will fetch a perfect score in the IELTS Speaking section.

 Leave a Reply